bugsbrog/web-module-project-HTTP/README.md

 * [X] Don't forget to make sure that your server data and your local state are in sync!
 Make any changes the edit route needed to give the edit form access to App's `setMovies` method.

-* [ ] Now that we have access to `setMovies`, made sure the updated list of movies is saved to our global state.
+* [X] Now that we have access to `setMovies`, make sure the updated list of movies is saved to our global state.

-* [ ] Redirect the user to the currently edited movie's individual info page.
+* [X] Redirect the user to the currently edited movie's individual info page.

 #### Deleting a Movie
 > *You added in a CRUD feature!
 Good job!
 Now let's get deleted squared away...*